-For this course you will be required to purchase McGraw-Hill Education Connect® access for Howard-Snyder, The Power of Logic 5e.
-(Do not attempt to use the lasted, 6th, edition!)
+For this course you will be required to purchase McGraw-Hill Education Connect® access for Howard-Snyder, The Power of Logic 6e.
 You are not required to have a print text.
 An electronic "smartbook" version of the textbook is included in the Connect access.
 Please be aware that if you purchase a used textbook you will still need to purchase your personal Connect access at full price.
-You can purchase the access code in the UConn Bookstore (around \$107).
-You can also purchase it directly from McGraw-Hill as part of the login process (\$80) on the first day of class.
+You can purchase the access code in the UConn Bookstore.
+You can also purchase it directly from McGraw-Hill as part of the login process on the first day of class.
+If you prefer to purchase the access code through the UConn Bookstore, you will be able to enter the code on the first day of class as part of the login process.
+See below for information on free courtesy access.